PatrickIsNotADog/patrickisnotadog.github.io/_posts/2017-01-21-bash-scripting-horror.md

         function create_server_pems_in_minions {

 Of course the biggest lesson I learned was to never neglect good practices, even when developing under pressure to meet a deadline.
-After all, if something disasterous happens, the time you will spend to recover will be much more, than the time saved to finish a script.
+After all, if something disastrous happens, the time you will spend to recover will be much more, than the time saved to finish a script.

-I felt completely disapointed and embarrassed by the trouble I created, and this is why I tried to find the root cause of the problems.
+I felt completely disappointed and embarrassed by the trouble I created, and this is why I tried to find the root cause of the problems.
 Gladly, nobody put blames on me and I feel really good that I work with people that do not discourage me to occasionally make some mistakes. :)